A Zap breaks the moment reality differs from the diagram. A Fasrad agent reads the actual email and figures out what to do next.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.

 The ones doing judgment work — triaging email, replying, booking, following up — yes, and usually with one instruction instead of a multi-step Zap plus filters and paths.
-The pure plumbing Zaps (new Typeform row to Slack ping) are fine where they are; that's exactly what Zapier is good at and there's no reason to move them.
+Anywhere a step needs reading and deciding rather than a fixed one-to-one move, the agent does it without a flowchart to build or maintain.

 You describe the trigger in plain language. new_email starts the agent when mail lands in its inbox, lead_captured fires when the embed chatbot catches a lead, and you can set cron-style scheduled tasks by typing the cadence.
 No trigger-app picker, no test-and-publish loop.